t596502/koestlich/docs/advanced.md

 ## Custom Property APIs

-**Koestlich** allows creating custom properties for multiple component types.
-In the following we create the `variant` property which takes the values `danger` and `success` and sets the backround colors `red` and green respectively on components of type image and container.
+**Koestlich** allows the creation of custom properties for multiple component types.
+For example, in the following, we create the `variant` property, which takes the values `danger` and `success` and sets the background colors `red` and `green`, respectively, on components of the type image and container.

 [CodeSandbox](https://codesandbox.io/s/koestlich-custom-api-z77pr6?file=/src/app.tsx)